yamcs/yamcs-studio/docs/widgets/xy-graph.rst

 Axis Count (``axis_count``)
     The number of axis.
 Must be between 2 and 4.
 For each axis, a property group is added.
-The first axis is always considered the X axis.
-Up to three other axis may be used as Y axis.
+The first axis is always considered the primary X axis.
+The second axis is always considered the primary Y axis.
+Up to two other axes may be added, whether they are X or Y is controlled with the **Y Axis** property of each secondary axis.

 .. include:: _props/enabled.rst
 .. include:: _props/rules.rst